nomadicGopher/Sandbox/README.md

-Branches are used to track different projects while learning.
-After completion they will be merged into main in their respective directory structure.
+Branches organize learning projects and exercise platforms (like Exercism, HackerRank, etc.).
+After learning projects are completed, they will be merged into the main branch, while exercise platforms will remain as independent branches.